My Bra: Background and writing

 Mta reportedly became involved with Lifetime's annual Stop the Breast Cancer Life campaign and the Breast Cancer Awareness community after her mother was diagnosed with breast cancer in 1998.
 The network recruited her to record a special theme song for their 13th annual Stop the Breast Cancer Life campaign.
 Other celebrities involved in the campaign included Whoopi Goldberg, Reba McEntire, Fran Drescher and Daisy Fuentes.
 The song, "My Bra," is based around the idea that we can be supportive, uplifting presences — er, "bras" — in each other's lives.
 Songwriter Kara DioGuardi, whose mother died of ovarian cancer in 1997 wrote "My Bra" with composer James Poyser.
 Commenting on the results, Kara said, "It was an experience very close to me.
 I literally wrote the song in five minutes."

 Release and promotion

 A bittersweet midtempo song with urban sensibility.
-Lifetime kicked off promotion and released "My Bra", Monday, October 15, 2007 as an offered download for .99 cents on iTunes along with a sneek peak of Lifetime's Original Movie "Matters of Life and Dating". iTunes cross-promoted the song and movie throughout October -- National Breast Cancer Awareness Month.
+Lifetime kicked off promotion and released "My Bra", Monday, October 15, 2007 as an offered download for .99 cents on iTunes along with a sneak peek of Lifetime's Original Movie "Matters of Life and Dating". iTunes cross-promoted the song and movie throughout October -- National Breast Cancer Awareness Month.
 In turned, Mta's Universal Motown label simultaneously promoted the song and movie as well.
 All proceeds from the sale of "My Bra" went towards breast cancer research.